 Report if there is any overlap between existing Variables requested in the regulatory template (e.g. kilometres travelled per vehicles) and the drivers DNSP considers drives costs as reported in clause 10.8; the drivers should still be reported in the volume/cost driver columns (i.e. in both places).

-Where requested value is not constant across a year, calculate an approximate simple average based on the different values over the year and the period for which the different values applied.
+Where a requested value is not constant across a year, calculate an approximate simple average based on the different values over the year and the period for which the different values applied.
 For example, if DNSP had 12 vehicles for 8 months and 14 vehicles for 4 months, the average vehicles in the class over the year would be 12*(8/12) + 14*(4/12) = 12.67 vehicles.

 Insert additional rows and columns as required to follow the above instructions (e.g. to add volume/cost drivers, or for the purposes of reconciliation).